J&K Cricket Association scam: Farooq Abdullah appears before ED again

 After the questioning on Monday, Abdullah had said he was not worried and would cooperate in the probe.

-The last round of questioning took place four days after Jammu and Kashmir''s mainstream political parties, including the NC and the PDP, met at Abdullah''s residence and formed the People''s Alliance for ''Gupkar Declaration''.
+The last round of questioning took place four days after Jammu and Kashmir's mainstream political parties, including the NC and the PDP, met at Abdullah's residence and formed the People's Alliance for ''Gupkar Declaration''.

 'Hero in China: BJP slams Farooq Abdullah for 'justifying' China's expansionist thought

-ED officials said Abdullah''s statement will be recorded under the Prevention of Money Laundering Act (PMLA) as in the past.
+ED officials said Abdullah's statement will be recorded under the Prevention of Money Laundering Act (PMLA) as in the past.
 He was questioned for the first time in July last year in Chandigarh.

 The ED is understood to be questioning Abdullah about his role and decisions taken when the alleged fraud took place in the association when he was the JKCA president.

-The agency''s case is based on an FIR filed by the CBI, which booked former JKCA office-bearers, including general secretary Mohammed Saleem Khan and former treasurer Ahsan Ahmad Mirza.
+The agency's case is based on an FIR filed by the CBI, which booked former JKCA office-bearers, including general secretary Mohammed Saleem Khan and former treasurer Ahsan Ahmad Mirza.

 The CBI had also filed a charge sheet in 2018 against Abdullah, Khan, Mirza as well as former JKCA treasurer Mir Manzoor Gazanffer Ali and former accountants Bashir Ahmad Misgar and Gulzar Ahmad Beigh for the "misappropriation of JKCA funds amounting to Rs 43.69 crore" from grants given by the Board of Control for Cricket in India (BCCI) to promote the sport in the erstwhile state between 2002 and 2011.